Finance for University Education

 Dong Energy Scholarship

-Thank you for your enquiry in regards to the Dong Energy Scholarship fund.
-The scholarship fund is targeted at non-traditional entrants to education and training in the Engineering sector.
+The Dong Energy Scholarship fund is targeted at non-traditional entrants to education and training in the Engineering sector.
 Priority groups include, but are not limited to, underrepresented groups such as the unemployed and adult learners looking to retrain or re-engage in learning.

 Applicants may also come from within the local small to medium sized businesses (SME’s) engineering \ manufacturing supply chain, with employees working within SME’s eligible to apply.
 The funds intention is to support applicants from SME’s companies who otherwise would not be able to cover the training cost themselves.